huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 # Use it for training or inference
 ```

-According to the official documentation, `torch.nn.functional.scaled_dot_product_attention` can also call [Flash-Attention](https://arxiv.org/abs/2205.14135) kernels under the hood.
+The operator `torch.nn.functional.scaled_dot_product_attention` can also call [Flash-Attention](https://arxiv.org/abs/2205.14135) kernels under the hood.
 If you want to force the usage of Flash Attention or check that Flash Attention is available in your setting (hardware, problem size), you can use the [`torch.backends.cuda.sdp_kernel(enable_flash=True)`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as below:

 ```python